An elementary introduction to information geometry

 \section{Prerequisite: Basics of differential geometry}

-In~\S\ref{sec:odg}, we review the basics of Differential Geometry (DG) for defining a manifold $(M,g,\nabla)$ equipped with both a metric tensor $g$ and an affine connection $\nabla$.
-We explain these two independent metric/connection structures in~\S\ref{sec:mt} and in~\S\ref{sec:affc}, respectively.
-From a connection $\nabla$, we show how to derive the notion of covariant derivative in~\S\ref{sec:codev}, parallel transport in~\S\ref{sec:partransp} and geodesics in~\S\ref{sec:geo}.
-We further explain the {\em intrinsic curvature and torsion} of manifolds induced by the connection in~\S\ref{sec:curvaturetorsion}, and state the fundamental theorem of Riemannian geometry in~\S\ref{sec:fthmrie}: The existence of a unique torsion-free Levi-Civita metric connection $\nablaLC$ that can be calculated from the metric.
-Thus Riemannian geometry $(M,g)$ is obtained as a special case of the more general manifold structure $(M,g,\nablaLC)$: $(M,g)\equiv (M,g,\nablaLC)$.
+In~\S\ref{sec:odg}, we review the very basics of Differential Geometry (DG) for defining a manifold $(M,g,\nabla)$ equipped with both a metric tensor field $g$ and an affine connection $\nabla$.
+We explain these two {\em independent} metric/connection structures in~\S\ref{sec:mt} and in~\S\ref{sec:affc}, respectively.
+From an affine connection $\nabla$, we show how to derive the notion of covariant derivative in~\S\ref{sec:codev}, parallel transport in~\S\ref{sec:partransp} and geodesics in~\S\ref{sec:geo}.
+We further explain the {\em intrinsic curvature and torsion} of manifolds induced by the connection in~\S\ref{sec:curvaturetorsion}, and state the fundamental theorem of Riemannian geometry in~\S\ref{sec:fthmrie}: The existence of a unique torsion-free Levi-Civita connection $\nablaLC$ compatible with the metric (metric connection) that can be derived from the metric tensor $g$.
+Thus the Riemannian geometry $(M,g)$ is obtained as a special case of the more general manifold structure $(M,g,\nablaLC)$: $(M,g)\equiv (M,g,\nablaLC)$.
 Information geometry shall further consider a dual structure $(M,g,\nabla^*)$ associated to $(M,g,\nabla)$, and the pair of dual structures shall form an information manifold $(M,g,\nabla,\nabla^*)$.